 12 – CHOCOLATE & PASTRIES: Walder

 Located very close to Wodey-Suchard, is another lovely chocolate shop that opened in 1919.
 Walder’s specialties include pavé du château—cubed truffles of milk or dark chocolate, a tradition since 1959—that resemble the cobblestones in the street leading up the Rue du Château to Neuchâtel’s castle.
 You will also find amazingly thin and delicate éclats de chocolat, which are quite popular.
 I also love the pâte de fruit and caramels with fleur de sel.
-During the weeks before Valentine’s Day, Walder puts their cute chocolate and marzipan penguins on display, which my children especially enjoy.
 This shop is very well known in Neuchâtel, and a special place that you won’t want to miss.

 What are you favorite shops for produits du terroir in Neuchâtel?
 Do you agree with my top picks?
 Please leave a comment below or send me an email.
 Many thanks!